Piper Sandler Lowers Avidbank (OTC:AVBH) Price Target to $23.00

-Avidbank (OTC:AVBH – Get Free Report) had its target price lowered by analysts at Piper Sandler from $24.00 to $23.00 in a report issued on Friday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the stock.
-Piper Sandler’s price target would suggest a potential upside of 19.54% from the stock’s current price.
+Avidbank (OTC:AVBH – Get Free Report) had its target price reduced by investment analysts at Piper Sandler from $24.00 to $23.00 in a research report issued on Friday, Benzinga reports.
+The firm presently has an “overweight” rating on the stock.
+Piper Sandler’s target price would suggest a potential upside of 19.54% from the company’s current price.

 About Avidbank